hackclub/OnBoard/projects/Muhammad's_DIY_PowerBank/README.md

 ## Plan
 ##### How much is it going to cost?
 What's your timeline?
 I assume for a single until with no mistakes the total cost would be around £3.
+With all components included it will cost around £10 per board along with assembly since I don't have the tools to solder it at home myself :(

 ## Design
 ##### Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional**